Negotiator by trade.

 You own what we build from day one.

 Your domain, your ad account, your email list, your content library.
-We operate on your accounts, not ours.
 Walk away any time, keep it all running.

 Disputes are handled human-first.